 Much like target date retirement funds, we can also peer into the asset allocation plans of automated investment services.
 Three of the most popular are Betterment, Wealthfront, and Future Advisors.
 Wealthfront, for example, has an excellent white paper on its investment philosophy.
 It not only shows its asset allocation plans for taxable and retirement accounts, but it also provides an in depth explanation for the asset classes it has chosen.

 Any number of investment books provide excellent ideas on asset allocation plans.
 Two of my favorites are All About Asset Allocation by Ric Ferri and Unconventional Success by David Swenson.
 I interviewed Ric about his investment philosophy in Podcast 3.
 I’ve written about David Swenson’s model asset allocation plan as well.
 Both are worth reviewing.

 The Bogleheads Forum has a wealth of information about investing.
 Of particular interest to asset allocation plans is what they call Lazy Portfolios.
-That resources lists a number of asset allocation plans that are easy to implement and maintain.
-It’s a great resources.
+That resource lists a number of asset allocation plans that are easy to implement and maintain.
+It’s a great resource.

 Same Kind of Different as Me

 What’s interesting about the above resources is that none of the asset allocation plans is identical.
 While some are similar, they all take a slightly different approach.
 So much for the “perfect” asset allocation plan.
 It doesn’t exist.

 As I was pursuing the Bogleheads forum while writing this article, I came across the following comment:

 Alternatives to Stocks